Barbara Palvin Shares Sweet Post For Dylan Sprouse’s Birthday

 Victoria’s Secret Angel Barbara Palvin and child actor turned mead maker Dylan Sprouse have been dating for a while now, and Palvin decided to mark Sprouse’s birthday by sharing a sweet shot and caption on Instagram with her 12.5 million followers.

 In the black and white snap, Palvin and Sprouse were snuggled close and looking straight at the camera.
-Sprouse, whose hair was shaved down to a buzz cut, had on a black shirt and chain necklace, and had his lips parted in a casual expression.
+Sprouse, whose hair was shaved down to a buzz cut, had on a black shirt and chain necklace and had his lips parted in a casual expression.
 The stunning Palvin rocked a smoky eye look and glanced up through her lashes at the camera as she rested her cheek against Sprouse’s head.
 Palvin rocked a cozy-looking white top for the shot.

 In the caption, Palvin called Sprouse the “world’s best snuggler” and shared some kind words about him, and well wishes for the year ahead.
 Sprouse, who was born in 1992, just turned 27 years of age — a few years older than Palvin’s 25 years.